India IT behemoths revamp culture to attract young talent, battle start-ups

 For now, even small changes should at least help retain the sector’s traditionally fickle talent.

-“(Young graduates) have access to overseas travel, they are spending time with customer organizations abroad and they are looking at that culture.
-So they are questioning their organizations,” said Asheesh Mehra a senior Infosys employee who quit earlier this month to start his own company, Antworks.
+“(Young graduates) have access to overseas travel, they are spending time with customer organisations abroad and they are looking at that culture.
+So they are questioning their organisations,” said Asheesh Mehra a senior Infosys employee who quit earlier this month to start his own company, Antworks.
+(Editing by Clara Ferreira Marques and Ryan Woo)